-A hearty broth, great for the winter months.
+A hearty potato mushroom broth, great for the winter months.
 The sweet potato, mushrooms, and leeks add their own distinctive notes to the underlying beef stock.
 Though don’t underestimate the contribution of the roasted garlic.

 The base stock in any soup is critically important.
 I strongly encourage you to make your own beef stock.
 It means a bit more pre-planning and prep work, but the stock will be so much better.
 To make that extra effort worth it, make way more than you need and freeze it for next time.
 There is no shortage of such recipes on the web.
 Here is my preferred beef stock recipe, though I am very tempted by this 48 Hour Beef Bone-Marrow Broth.